 Authentication

 The Kublau API uses API keys to authenticate requests.
-You can view and manage your API keys in .
+You can view and manage your API keys in the Kublau Dashboard.

 Kublau authenticates your API requests using your workspace’s API keys.
 If you do not include your key when making an API request, or use one that is incorrect or outdated, Kublau returns an error.